Ethereum Price

 Even after all of the progress, Ethereum is in the early stages of its deployment.
 If you believe in the future of Ethereum, it’s always a good time to buy.
 But it’s usually wiser to dollar-cost average or ease into your position.
 All cryptocurrencies are very volatile, but by buying a little bit at timed intervals, you can smooth out the highs and lows.

-The most common way to buy Ethereum is through a centralized exchange like Coinbase or Binance.
-These exchanges let you buy ETH or other cryptocurrencies with fiat money, such as US dollars.
 If you use a wallet to explore DeFi, Ethereum is one of the most liquid assets across decentralized exchanges.

-It’s generally a good idea to move your ETH off centralized exchanges and into the safety of a wallet you control.
+It’s generally a good idea to move your $ETH off centralized exchanges and into the safety of a wallet you control.
 Crypto wallets let you send and receive crypto but also open up a world of decentralized apps you can use with your wallet.
 If you have a larger amount of crypto, you can also use a company that provides crypto custody services or may want to consider cold storage.

 Ethereum is decentralized, meaning the community votes on proposals for improvements to the network.
 This means that there’s no one person or organization that controls Ethereum.